SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/smartrest-2.html.md

 * Creating request templates now uses JSON path (like response templates)
 * Support for lists in responses
 * Responses also return if only part of the patterns were found
-* Declaring a default X-Id for the connection
+* Declaring a default X-ID for the connection

 ### Supported templates